pacoito123/LC_StoreRotationConfig/README.md

-# StoreSelectionConfig
+# StoreRotationConfig

-Configure items in store selection/rotation.
+Configure number of purchasable items in store rotation.